EasternEdgeRobotics/rov-sim/README.md

 - ROV models and associated world files.

 ## License
-This project is licensed under the GPL-3.0 License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](./LICENSE) file for more details.

 For a list of open source components included, see [3rd-party-licenses.txt](./third-party-licenses.txt).